CASA of the Bluegrass

 Recruit

-We train our CASA Volunteers using a National and State mandated training that equips our CASA Volunteers to be the best advocates for the children they serve.
+At CASA of the Bluegrass, we train our court appointed special advocates through a National and State mandated training program.
+This training equips our CASA Volunteers to become the best advocates for the children they serve, ensuring effective child advocacy.

 Supervise